Automatic shotgun

-An automatic shotgun is an automatic firearm that fires shotgun shells (thereby making it a shotgun) and uses some of the energy of each shot to automatically cycle the action and load a new round.
+An automatic shotgun is an automatic weapon which releases shotgun shells (thereby making it a shotgun) and uses some of the energy of each shot to automatically cycle the action and load a new round.
 It will fire repeatedly until the trigger is released or ammunition runs out.
 Automatic shotguns have a very limited range, but provide tremendous firepower at close range.

 Design

 Automatic shotguns generally employ mechanisms very similar to other kinds of automatic weapons.
 There are several methods of operation, with the most common being gas, recoil, and blowback operated: